 Texture designed to allow teeth cleaning down to the gumline.
 Removes plaque and tartar, freshens breath.
-Veterinarian recommended, accepted by Veterinary Oral Health Council (VOHC).
+Veterinarian recommended.
 Nutritious, with natural, easy-to-digest ingredients.
 Available in numerous flavors and formulas targeted for specific concerns.

 Pricier than similar products.

 Dogs love these treats, which have "triple action" effectiveness that cleans teeth, freshens breath, and is clinically shown to reduce plaque/tartar buildup.
 Chewy texture and unique X-shape.
 Sizes for all dog breeds, and 4 different flavors.
 Grain-free variety also available.

 Some dogs eat these chews so quickly there is no chance for the chewing action required to clean teeth.

 Surface designed with carefully positioned bumps and pits to provide maximum abrasion to canine teeth.
 Cleans teeth, freshens dog's breath, helps eliminate plaque and tartar.
 Made with dog-pleasing natural ingredients.
 No wheat, soy, corn, artificial flavors, or animal by-products.
 Free from added sugars or salts.

 Depending on dog's diet, these chews might not be very effective at freshening breath.

 Fights plaque and tartar through combination of natural antiseptic formulation plus mechanical abrasion.
 Offers in-mouth bacterial control through exclusive dual-enzyme system.
 Made with high-quality beef hide for great taste.
 Virbac also produces other specialized chews for dog dental care.

 The chews vary in size and thickness, making it more difficult to regulate daily use with dogs.